marcusgia2505/classEx_doc/docs/Elements.rst

 The contracts made can be shown at the lecturer's screen with the `Contract table`_.
 In addition, there are special functions in globals and subjects programs to retrieve contracts (see :ref:`Programming:Programming`).
-All contracts are also stored in the standard excel file which can be retrieved in the data menu (see :ref:`Run:Data`).
+All contracts are also stored in the standard Excel file, which can be retrieved in the data menu (see :ref:`Run:Data`).

 .. image:: _static/elements/buyer_setting.png